Isaac F. Hughes

-Isaac Fremont Hughes (July 29, 1861 – January 17, 1931) was a miller, a grocer and a businessman who was the first representative of Los Angeles City Council District 3 after a new city charter went into effect in 1925.
+Isaac Fremont Hughes (July 29, 1861 – January 17, 1931) was an American miller, grocer, and businessman who was the first representative of Los Angeles City Council District 3 after a new city charter went into effect in 1925.
 He served for two years, until 1927.

 Biography

-Hughes was born on July 29, 1861 in Paulsboro, New Jersey, and was brought up on a farm in Lawrence, Kansas.
+Hughes was born on July 29, 1861, in Paulsboro, New Jersey, and was brought up on a farm in Lawrence, Kansas.
 His father was William Madora Hughes (February 14, 1809 - March 12, 1876) and his mother was Sarah S. Abrams.
 At age 18 he began work in a flour mill and continued as a miller and in the grocery business for the next 27 years.
 He was a member of the city council in Lawrence for four years and a county commissioner in Douglas County for six.
-He was married to Sarah Elizabeth Griffitts on October 17, 1881 in Trenton, Missouri.
+He was married to Sarah Elizabeth Griffitts on October 17, 1881, in Trenton, Missouri.
 Their children were Herbert Franklyn, Earl Everett, Ray Albert, Faye Emma and Isaac Lester.

 He moved to Los Angeles in 1906 and was proprietor for fourteen years of a grocery at Washington and Arlington Streets.
 Upon retirement in 1923, Hughes was appointed to the Recreation and Playground Commission, where he devoted his efforts to developing the Queen Anne Playground.
 His wife recalled in an interview that playgrounds were his hobby and that he visited them in many parts of the country.
 He was a Republican, a Methodist, a Mason and a member of the City Club.
-He died January 17, 1931 at his home, 1223 South Orange Drive, Los Angeles.
+He died January 17, 1931, at his home, 1223 South Orange Drive, Los Angeles.